 The Baroque church by the Old Town Bridge Tower is the St. Francis Seraphicus Church.
 It belongs to the Order of the Knights of the Cross with a Red Star – the only order of the knights founded in Bohemia.
-It has an interesting gallery where exhibitions take place and you can attend a concert of organ music there.
+It has an interesting gallery where exhibitions occur, and you can attend a concert of organ music there.

 Location: Křížovnické nám., Prague 1 (right next to Charles Bridge)